-It is proposed that the eight people listed below be nominated for election as directors of Khan to hold office until the next annual meeting or until their successors are elected or appointed.
+It is proposed that the six people listed below be nominated for election as directors of Khan to hold office until the next annual meeting or until their successors are elected or appointed.
 All of the proposed nominees are currently directors of Khan and have been since the dates indicated.
 The articles of amendment of the Corporation provide for a minimum of one and a maximum of nine directors.
+The Honourable Robert P. Kaplan, who was a member of the Board since February 2007 passed away on November 5, 2012.